 After starting the autoConfig function via the display, switching input or from a superior control, it is sufficient to position a bar code label with the desired code type and number of digits in the reading field of the device.

 Afterward, bar codes with the same code type and number of digits are recognized and decoded.

-For further information, see chapter 10 "Starting up the device - Configuration".
+Detailed information on this topic can be found in Chapter 10 "Starting up the device - Configuration" on page 62.

 4.4 Heating